 Use A Rewards Credit Card

-If you are disciplined with the use of your credit card and you pay it off regularly, you should consider using a rewards credit card to your advantage to help you save towards your Disney World trip.
+If you are disciplined with the use of your credit card and you pay it off regularly, you should consider using a rewards credit card to your advantage to help you save on your Disney World trip.

 While these cards typically have a much higher interest rate, they can also offer perks like cash back, points, etc. So, as long as you pay off your credit card each month without paying interest, you can use your credit card for your purchases to build up those benefits.